Barsanuphius: Patron saint of Oria

-His relics arrived in Oria, in Italy, with a Palestinian monk in 850 AD and placed in the present-day church of San Francesco da Paola by Bishop Theodosius.
+Barsanuphius' relics arrived in Oria with a Palestinian monk in 850 AD.
+Bishop Theodosius of Oria placed these in the 880s in a chapel close to the porta Hebraea.
+This chapel (today under the church of San Francesco da Paola) housed the relics between 890 and 1170.
 During a Moorish siege and taking of the city, the relics were lost but then later rediscovered and placed in the city's basilica.
+In the late twelfth century, a priest composed a Latin vita of the saint which contain certain hagiographical details, including the translation of the relics to Oria.

-At Oria he is considered to have saved the city from destruction wrought by foreign invaders.
+At Oria, Barsanuphius is considered to have saved the city from destruction through war.
 A legend states that he repelled a Spanish invasion by appearing before the Spanish commander armed with a sword.
 During World War II, he is said to have spread his blue cape across the sky, thus causing a rainstorm, and preventing an air bombing by Allied Forces.
+As of 2023, the city still honours the saint with a procession on August 30 during which the keys of the city are handed over by the mayor to an effigy of Barsanuphius.